-I started my PhD in the transtechnology department in January 2021 after a journey of 19 years working on the implementation of the UN sustainable development conventions and taking part in the response to humanitarian crises around the world.
+I started my PhD with the transtechnology research group in January 2021 after a journey of 19 years working on the implementation of the UN sustainable development conventions and taking part in the response to humanitarian crises around the world.
 During that time, I nurtured my desire to accompany births and finally certified as a doula a few years ago.
 I believe that these seemingly different callings have a commonality that lies in our cultural relationship to what Bergson calls l’élan vital, the life force.
-I continue working on gender and environment projects globally, lecture in universities in Germany, work as a research fellow on projects with the University of Plymouth and co-founded a local project called Mother Roots with Transition Town Totnes.
+I continue working on gender and environment projects globally, lecture in universities in Germany, work in a Black feminist charity in Devon and co-founded a local project called Mother Roots with Transition Town Totnes.

 At the end of 2021, I developed this poster; since then my enquiry and explorations have continued.